Armed Forces of the Philippines Reserve Command

-The Armed Forces of the Philippines Reserve Command, known officially as the AFPRESCOM (Pangasiwaan ng Panlaang Kawal ng Sandatahang Lakas ng Pilipinas) is one of the Armed Forces of the Philippines' Major Support Commands created for the sole purpose of Reserve Force management, procurement, and organization.
+The Armed Forces of the Philippines Reserve Command, known officially as the AFPRESCOM, or RESCOM, AFP (Pangasiwaan ng Panlaang Kawal ng Sandatahang Lakas ng Pilipinas) is one of the Armed Forces of the Philippines' Major Support Commands created for the sole purpose of Reserve Force management, procurement, and organization.

 Training

 Training of Citizen Soldiers (colloquially known as "Reservists") is the major task handled by the AFPRESCOM.
 Its primary modes of enlisting reservists are the Basic Citizens Military Training (BCMT) for civilians from all walks of life, and the Military Orientation Training (MOT) for private companies who are designated as AFP Affiliated Reserve Units (AFPARUs).
 Graduates are given enlisted ranks based on reciprocity of their civilian experience in the military environment.

 Reserve officers are commissioned based on Armed Forces of the Philippines policy on (direct) commissionship in the Reserve Force known as Circular Nr 4 series of July 2010.
 Those who are commissioned through this source subsequently undergo an officer orientation program.
 Many officers in the AFPRESCOM are licensed physicians, dentists, nurses, pharmacists, teachers, lawyers, and chaplains.
 Some are directly commissioned as Lieutenant Colonels through the commissioning program of National Defense College of the Philippines as graduates of the Masters in National Security Administration (MNSA).

 Other than time-in-grade and merit promotions, rank adjustments are authorized depending on civilian qualifications.